Bam Adebayo NBA Playoffs Player Props: Heat vs. Knicks

-The Miami Heat, Bam Adebayo included, will play at 7:30 PM on Monday versus the New York Knicks in the 2023 NBA Playoffs.
+Bam Adebayo and the rest of the Miami Heat take on the New York Knicks in the NBA Playoffs on Wednesday, at 7:30 PM ET.

-Now let's break down Adebayo's available prop bets, with a particular eye on stats and trends to help you make good picks.
+If you'd like to place a wager on Adebayo's props, we break down his available ones, providing some stats and trends, below.

 Bam Adebayo Prop Bets vs. the Knicks